jod35/fastapi-beyond-CRUD/docs/chapter5.md

         To make our primary key store UUIDs, we have chosen to use the PostgreSQL UUID type and we achive this by using the sa_column argument in the Field function.
 Using SQLALchemy's Column class we then specify the type of the field.

     - `title`, `author`, `publisher`, `published_date`, `page_count`, `language`: These attributes represent various properties of a book, such as title, author, publisher, etc. They are all specified as strings (str) or integers (int) and will be columns in the database table.

+    - `created_at` and `updated_at` represent timestamps at which a book record was created or updated.
+Note that we are also going in detail about defining the PostgreSQL column types as `pg.TIMESTAMP`.
+We also specify that we want to keep track of the

     - def __repr__(self) -> str: This is a special method that defines how instances of the `Book` class are represented as strings.
 In this case, it returns a string containing the title of the book, enclosed in angle brackets and preceded by `Book`.